 Guest DJs of course took note of this phenomena, and these former main room denizens soon were requesting to work their magic on the outdoors.
 Closing times of 2 PM rapidly became the norm.

 Soon, Space began to receive numerous media accolades and awards from the local government for “making” Downtown.
 With no signs of slowing, Space progressed througout the first decade of the 21st century, consistently bringing in the top dance talent from throughout the world.
-Sets of ten hours or more became the norm for guest DJs, with talent like Deep Dish, Behrouz, Sander Kleinenberg, Erick Morillo, David Guetta, Eric Prydz, Victor Calderone, Loco Dice, Paco Osuna, Mark Knight, Boris, Desyn Masiello, as well as new residents Cedric Gervais, Patrick M, and Lazardi easily playing into the afternoon hours.
+Sets of ten hours or more became the norm for guest DJs, with talent like Deep Dish, Behrouz, Sander Kleinenberg, Erick Morillo, David Guetta, Eric Prydz, Victor Calderone, Loco Dice, Paco Osuna, Mark Knight, Boris, Desyn Masiello, as well as residents Cocodrills, LP, ALX, Patrick M, and Allan Gallego easily playing into the afternoon hours.

-This current year, 2015, sees Space celebrating fifteen years in the business.
+This current year, 2016, sees Space celebrating sixteen years in the business.
 With most venues in South Florida perishing after a mere season of operation (the dreaded “infant mortality”), the fact that Space has existed for this many years is regarded as a miracle.
 Not content to rest their laurels, Puig and the Space team have taken the club to the next level, regarding Space as more than just a club, but as a brand, establishing touring events, pool parties, music releases, and more, as befits a venue regarded by the international dance music press as the top in the United States.

 Rushing well into it’s second decade of existence, even the founders of Space have sat back in amazement at the creation they’ve wrought.
 One can only speculate what will happen next…